eltohamy/material-hijri-calendarview/docs/CUSTOMIZATION.md

 * `all`: An alias that sets all of the flags
 * `defaults`: An alias of flags set by default.
 Currently this is only `decorated_disabled`.

-There are similar constants on `MaterialCalendarView` such as `MaterialCalendarView.SHOW_DECORATED_DISABLED`.
+There are similar constants on `MaterialHijriCalendarView` such as `MaterialHijriCalendarView.SHOW_DECORATED_DISABLED`.

 ## Selection Color